OSC/ondemand/SECURITY.md

 # Security Policy

-This document outlines security procedures and general policies for the `OnDemand` project.
+This document outlines security procedures and general policies for the `Open OnDemand` project.

 ## Reporting a Vulnerability